sriharsha9992/istar/README.md

 ![istar mail example](https://github.com/HongjianLi/istar/raw/master/mail.png)

 Our email crawler retrieves new emails every hour.
-If your job is successfully created, you can see it at [istar] web site in an hour.
+If your job is successfully created, you should see it at [istar] web site in an hour.

 Licenses